THE 3RD ANNUAL CLEVELAND PLAYWRIGHTS FESTIVAL

 Staged readings of works by writers new to Playwrights Local

-It’s Just Pudding by Rachel Zake
+It’s Just Pudding: Written by Rachel Zake and directed by Christopher Johnston

-Elbow Room by Craig A. Webb
+Elbow Room: Written by Craig A. Webb and directed by Anne Karyna Bakan

-Street parking on Waterloo and surrounding roads
+Street parking on Waterloo and surrounding roads and

 SUPPORT FOR PLAYWRIGHTS LOCAL